 In a past life, this 12-story skyscraper was home to the Dominion Bank – and this glamorous condo hotel has preserved many of the building’s original elements, such as the old teller wickets, grand Corinthian columns and opulent golden plasterwork on the ceiling.
 Located on the corner of King and Yonge Streets, One King West’s 370 rooms and suites flash dark, moody and luxurious furnishings that suit the surrounds of Toronto’s Financial District.
-Yet, ironically for a trip to the bank, a stay is actually kind on your pocket.
+Yet, ironically for a trip to the bank, a stay here is actually kind on your pocket.

 Most airport hotels are just a bed to crash in before an early-morning flight.
 Not this one.
-Alt Hotel’s 153 rooms are furnished with coffee machines and Quebec-made Bella Pella bath and body products, the Altcetera food counter serves fresh meals 24 hours a day and the lobby beams with the Alt Expo photo mural, which is made up of 80,000 Instagram snaps.
-The bargain room rate reflects the distance from Downtown, but the UP Express links the airport to Union station in only 25 minutes.
+Alt Hotel’s 153 rooms are furnished with coffee machines and Quebec-made Bella Pella bath and body products; the Altcetera food counter serves fresh meals 24 hours a day and the lobby beams with the Alt Expo photo mural, which is made up of 80,000 Instagram snaps.
+The bargain room rate reflects the distance from downtown, but the UP Express links the airport to Union Station in only 25 minutes.

-Gazing over the Eaton Centre on the other side of Yonge Street, this Postmodern limestone building was designed by acclaimed architect Moshe Safdie to blend in with the theaters it neighbors – and Pantages’s floor-to-ceiling windows make the most of the views.
-This 89-room boutique hotel’s many amenities include artisanal Nest toiletries in every room, the newly renovated Rainforest Relaxation Room and the first-class Stages Restaurant and Lounge, which serves hand-crafted cocktails and charcuterie platters.
+Gazing over the Eaton Centre on the other side of Yonge Street, this postmodern limestone building was designed by acclaimed architect Moshe Safdie to blend in with the theaters it neighbors – and Pantages’s floor-to-ceiling windows make the most of the views.
+This 89-room boutique hotel’s many amenities include artisanal Nest toiletries in every room, the newly renovated Rainforest Relaxation Room and the first-class Stages Restaurant and Lounge, which serve hand-crafted cocktails and charcuterie platters.